Investing term

 The maximum amount the investor-protection scheme will reimburse per client per broker failure.

-A protection cap is the maximum the investor-protection scheme will reimburse per client if a regulated broker fails — money above the cap isn't covered.
-Knowing the cap matters if you hold large balances: spreading assets across more than one covered institution can keep more of your money inside the protected limit.
+A protection cap is the maximum an investor-protection scheme will reimburse per client if a regulated broker fails — money above the cap generally isn't covered.
+Every scheme has one, and it's set per client, per institution, so the limit applies to your total eligible assets at that one broker.

 For example